JoaoCardosoPT/TwoSocketChat/README.md

-# HTTP Server
+# TwoSocket Chat

-This project was built to understand the fundamentals of networking in C, including sockets, binding, listening for connections, accepting clients, and sending HTTP responses
+This project was built to understand the fundamentals of networking in C, including sockets, binding, listening for connections, accepting clients and more